 British culture has not been kind to Slough.
-The Thames Valley town was berated by the Poet Laureate Sir John Betjeman as being spoiled by rapid industrialisation, “Come, friendly bombs and fall on Slough, it isn’t fit for humans now” while it also home to the fictional Wernham Hogg, the setting for the excruciating “The Office” and its chilled-out entertainer boss from hell, David Brent.
+The Thames Valley town was berated by the Poet Laureate Sir John Betjeman as being spoiled by rapid industrialization, “Come, friendly bombs and fall on Slough, it isn’t fit for humans now” while it also home to the fictional Wernham Hogg, the setting for the excruciating “The Office” and its chilled-out entertainer boss from hell, David Brent.

 So how did Slough become the data destination of choice?
 The answer lies some 30 miles to the South East in London’s Docklands regeneration.
-During the 1980s when this redevelopment was being planned, it was recognised that the businesses who would occupy the new buildings would require remote data back-up services.
+During the 1980s when this redevelopment was being planned, it was recognized that the businesses who would occupy the new buildings would require remote data back-up services.
 Slough, with its easy rail and road access to London, was the preferred location.

 And having been the butt of jokes for many, Slough’s residents and workers are having the last laugh with an unemployment rate of 1.7%, half of the UK average as of 2017.

 Zayo has three fully diverse dark fiber routes from Slough to London, an ultra-low latency route directly into the London Stock Exchange and direct diverse connectivity to Europe avoiding London.
 Our high density fiber network provides diverse connections to all the major data centers already in Slough, and we can also provide ethernet and IP services directly out of Slough to global cloud providers and networks.